mcieslik-mctp/bootstrap-rnascape/README.md

 2. The user shoud have also full permissions to use docker tested on version 1.13.1 and 17.05.0-ce

-RNAScpae bundles great software by other people:
+RNAScape bundles great software by other people:
 ```
 - STAR
 - featureCounts